- Prayer and Worship

 Join the JPHD advocacy network to let elected leaders hear the voice of the Catholic community!

-Read the latest news from CCHD!
+Keep up with the the latest news and developments from CCHD!

 The Catholic Campaign for Human Development is the national anti-poverty program of the U.S. Catholic Bishops, working to carry out the mission of Jesus Christ "... to bring good news to the poor ... release to captives ... sight to the blind, and let the oppressed go free."
 (Luke 4:18)